What is Gray Hat SEO?

 - Moz: Google Webmaster Guidelines

 Black hat SEO refers to aggressive tactics that violate search engine guidelines to manipulate rankings.
-These techniques risk penalties, de-indexing, and long-term damage to your site.
+These techniques risk penalties, de-indexing, and.

-White Hat SEOWhite hat SEO refers to optimization techniques that follow search engine guidelines and focus on providing value to users — quality content, earned backlinks, proper technical setup, and honest practices.
-It's the opposite of black hat SEO, which tries to manipulate rankings through deception.
+White hat SEO refers to optimization techniques that follow search engine guidelines and focus on providing value to users.
+Quality content, earned.